Organized travel for gracious living and stress-free travel.

-Make lists for your schedules and keep both a hard as well as an electronic copy of these schedules including important times, phone numbers and addresses.
-Paper can easily get misplaced and despite our best efforts with back-up batteries and chargers, smart phones can run out of juice, but click here for WireCutter’s recommendation for the best USB battery pack charger for travel.
+Make lists for your schedules.
+In addition, keep both a hard as well as an electronic copy.
+Keep a copy of your schedules including important times, phone numbers and addresses.
+Paper can easily get misplaced.
+Smartphones can run out of juice.
+However, click here for WireCutter’s recommendation for the best USB battery pack charger for travel.

-It’s also a good idea, for foreign travel, to have the number of the US Embassy on hand, in that city.
+For foreign travel, have the number of the US Embassy on hand, in that city.
 Being prepared for any eventuality is a key to gracious, stress-free travel.

 Make lists for all your items and be sure to compartmentalize.
 Keep work lists separate from personal lists.

-Getting prescriptions filled, eyeglasses replaced, etc. while you are away can be exasperating, especially if you are overseas, but if you need to, and you have an American Express card, you can call AMEX and use their concierge service free of charge to help you get the services you need, 24/7.
+This can be difficult while you are away, especially if you are overseas.
+However, do you have an Amerian Express Card?
+If you need to you can call AMEX and use their concierge service free of charge to help you get the services you need, 24/7.
 Preparing for this in advance is key to gracious travel.

 Make lists of all the electronics you will be bringing such as phone, camera, laptop, and tablets.
 Don’t forget to include the cables, chargers, spare batteries and, if traveling overseas, at least one European adapter – and click here for the European travel adapter Wirecutter recommends, but, if yours gets lost, almost all hotels have extras so just ask at the front desk.
 Gracious travel also includes a Plan B.